stubbscroll/evolve-script/readme.txt

 - truepath: script builds up to extreme degrees before researching long range probes. might be good for tp4/kamikaze od runs, not so good for quick imitation runs
+- script struggles with blubber (oil production). script eventually gets to genetics (even with narwhalus on ashland in truepath without trading for oil), but it's recommended to gene-remove blubber as soon as possible

 stuff that doesn't work:
 - some race-specific stuff not yet implemented (wish, psychic powers)
-- some universe-specific stuff (authority, alchemy) not yet implemented (warlord handles authority)
+- some universe-specific stuff (authority, alchemy) not yet implemented, except in warlord where authority is handled
-- truepath not tested. most stuff might work up to long-range probes. support for ai apocalypse, matrix, retirement is planned though
 - events in general
   - thermite gets assigned crafters like a normal resource. can cause problems early in the run with low aluminium production
-- script struggles with blubber (oil production). should buy more oil via trade routes until oil extractors
-- increased andromeda piracy because of chicken trait is not accounted for
+- increased andromeda piracy and syndicate influence because of chicken trait is not accounted for
 - script doesn't add or remove traits in arpa->genetics. this won't be automated either. it's recommended that the player does that in long runs
+- script might not work in interstellar and beyond without matter replicator, or if we haven't removed plywood

 bugs:
 - in market and storage tabs there's sometimes garbage on the bottom
-- script overbuilds on mars which isn't supposed to happen
-- trading in MAD: sometimes sticks to titanium routes for too long and doesn't buy uranium
 - sometimes normal servants arrive, but skilled servants don't. i don't know if the script is at fault. can be solved by refreshing the webpage and re-pasting the script